 What sets it apart: All of the meals are grass-fed, pasture-raised, antibiotic/hormone-free, soy-free, have no refined sugars, and are non-GMO.

-The bottom line: If you’re a health nut, or you want to try the keto diet to make up for all of the junk food you’ve been eating during quarantine.
+The bottom line: If you’re a health nut, or you want to try the keto diet.

 The lowdown: Freshly was founded in 2015 to provide healthy meals that can be ready in minutes.
-Every meal is crafted by chefs and approved by nutritionists and come pre-cooked—all you have to do is throw the meal in the microwave for three minutes and enjoy.
+Every meal is crafted by chefs and approved by nutritionists and come pre-cooked—you just heat them up.

 What sets it apart: Freshly has categories like “feel better food,” “one bowl nourishers,” “take-out twists,” and labels like “spicy” and “<500 calories”—plus every recipe is approved by a nutritionist.